wsqwsq/structpe/README.md

 # structpe

-**Disclaimer: This is an early release with lots of rough edges.
-Public release version (general availability) in is preparation.
-Please expect minor/major changes in the framework.**

 ## Introduction
 A flexible Python library for building, annotating, generating, and evaluating multiple dataset types for DP-synthetic datasets.